Shellywell123/PyCrystallography/docs/atomic_structures.md

 ## Miller Indices

-The miller indices are used to denote the planes in crstallography in a crystal lattice.
+The miller indices are used to denote the planes in crystal lattices.

 <p float="left">
   <img src="../Images/miller_100.gif" width="400" />